- Launch DateJanuary 19, 2006

 - Arrival DateJuly 14, 2015

 - TargetOuter Solar System

-The New Horizons mission will help us understand worlds at the edge of our solar system by making the first reconnaissance of the Pluto system and by venturing deeper into the distant, mysterious Kuiper Belt – a relic of solar system formation.
+The New Horizons mission is helping astrobiologists understand worlds at the edge of our solar system by making the first reconnaissance of the Pluto system and venturing deeper into the distant, mysterious Kuiper Belt – a relic of solar system formation.

 Relevance to Astrobiology

-New Horizons also returned three years worth of data on the solar wind and the space environment of the outer Solar System.
+On its journey to Pluto, New Horizons also gathered three years worth of data on the solar wind and the space environment of the outer Solar System.
 This data will help scientists test and improve models of the space environment throughout the Solar System.